Law enforcement task force tackling violence in Baltimore

 BALTIMORE (AP) — A federally funded task force representing more than a dozen federal, state and local law enforcement agencies was unveiled Wednesday, charged with investigating violent crime in Baltimore.

-U.S. Attorney in Maryland Robert Hur announced the strike force, which will focus gun- and drug-related crime for more than a year.
+U.S. Attorney in Maryland Robert Hur announced the strike force, which will focus on gun- and drug-related crime.
 Members will work from a shared location in the city, allowing law enforcement to work more efficiently.

 Baltimore has been in the throes of a worrying increase in violent crime since 2015, when the homicide rate spiked after civil unrest followed the death of a black man in police custody.
 The Maryland city tallied more than 300 homicides in 2018 for the fourth year in a row.